 Activities occurring within an estuary or inshore environment could impact on normal fish behaviour such as movement, migration or spawning.
-Table A13.5 presents a summary of biology (fish) considerations and associated risk issues for the works.
+Table 13.5 presents a summary of biology (fish) considerations and associated risk issues for the works.
 As at least one biology (fish) consideration indicates that a risk could be associated with the works, this receptor has been scoped into the impact assessment for the transitional water body.

-Table A13.5: Biology (Fish) Scoping Summary
+Table 13.5: Biology (fish) scoping summary

-WFD Assessment Questions Liffey Estuary Upper Liffey_180 Liffey_190 Camac_040 Poddle_010 Grand Canal Main Line Consider if your activity is in an estuary and could affect fish in the water body, outside the estuary but could delay or prevent fish entering it or could affect fish migrating through the water body?
-No. No direct hydrological connection.
-No instream works, surface water drainage volume and flow will not be increased.
-No. Very limited potential for sediment to reach the water body and impact fish.
-No significant impacts identified.
-Yes.
-Potential for impacts as a result of sediment release or spillages of contaminants at LV3 Construction Compound.
-No. Very limited potential for sediment to reach the water body and impact fish.
-No significant impacts identified No. No hydrological connection.
-Surface water system drains to WwTP.
-No. No hydrological connection.
+WFD Assessment Questions Liffey_170 Liffey_180 Liffey_190 Camac_040 Liffey estuary Upper Consider if your activity is in an estuary and could affect fish in the estuary, outside the estuary but could delay or prevent fish entering it or could affect fish migrating through the estuary?
+No. No instream v works.
 Consider if your activity could impact on normal fish behaviour like movement, migration or spawning (for example creating a physical barrier, noise, chemical change or a change in depth or flow)?
 No. No instream works, current background noise levels, surface water drainage volume and flow will not be increased.
-No. Very limited potential for sediment to reach the water body and impact fish.
-No significant impacts identified.
-Yes.
-Potential for impacts as a result of sediment release or spillages of contaminants at LV3 Construction Compound.
-No. Very limited potential for sediment to reach the water body and impact fish.
-No significant impacts identified No. No hydrological connection.
-Surface water system drains to WwTP.
-No. No hydrological connection.
+A CEMP and SWMP will be implemented.
 Consider if your activity could cause entrainment or impingement of fish?
-No. No instream wor be increased. ks, current back ground noise levels, surfa ce water draina ge volume and f low will not
+No. No instream value not be increased. works, current backgroun d noise levels, surface water drainage vo olume and flow will

 The risks to the receptor are due to noise from construction and operation; potential release of suspended sediment concentrations, and the creation of plumes as a result; and contaminated surface water runoff.
-Chapter 9 (Noise & Vibration) in Volume 2 of this EIAR has determined that, with the incorporation of the various mitigation measures outlined in that Chapter, there are no significant residual noise or vibration impacts during construction or operation.
-As above, a CEMP and SWMP (refer to Appendix A5.1 in Volume 4 of this EIAR) will be adhered to, to reduce any risk of suspended solid release.
+Chapter 9 (Noise & Vibration) has determined that, with the incorporation of the various mitigation measures outlined in that chapter, there are no significant residual noise or vibration impacts during construction or operation.
+As above, a CEMP and SWMP will be implemented, to reduce any risk of suspended solid release.
 In the unlikely event of an accidental spillage, the emergency response plan will be activated, and onsite spill kits utilised.
-Furthermore, no instream works are proposed as part of this Proposed Scheme.
+Furthermore, no instream works are proposed as part of the Proposed Scheme.
 The Proposed Scheme does not propose to increase the current flow or volume of surface water runoff.
-This element has been scoped out of this assessment.
+This element has been scoped out of this assessment

-A13.5.3Water Quality
+A13.5.3Water quality

 Consideration should be made regarding whether phytoplankton status and harmful algae could be affected by the works, as well as identifying the potential risks of using, releasing or disturbing chemicals.
-Table A13.6 presents a summary of water quality considerations and associated risk issues of the works for the transitional water body.
+Table 13.6 presents a summary of water quality considerations and associated risk issues of the works for the water body.

-Table A13.6: Water Quality Scoping Summary
+Table 13.6: Water Quality scoping summary